MaJerle/c-code-style/README.md

  */
 ```

-- Header file must include guard `#ifndef`
+- Header file MUST include guard `#ifndef`
-- Header file must include `C++` check
+- Header file MUST include `C++` check
 - Include external header files outside `C++` check
 - Include external header files with STL C files first followed by application custom files
-- Header file must include only every other header file in order to compile correctly, but not more (.c should include the rest if required)
+- Header file MUST include only every other header file in order to compile correctly, but not more (.c should include the rest if REQUIRED)
-- Header file must only expose module public variables/types/functions
+- Header file MUST only expose module public variables/types/functions
 - Use `extern` for global module variables in header file, define them in source file later
 ```
 /* file.h ... */